 Deborah De La Torre, Cuban-American Latin Jazz Pianist Composer

-Special thanks to recording engineer Tyler Reed Hayden and mastering by Justin Davis at Rocky Mountain Recorders, which has graciously offered to host the album's release party.
+Special thanks to recording engineer Tyler Reed Hayden and mastering by Justin Davis at Rocky Mountain Recorders, which hosted the album's release party.

 Read more about Deborah's teaching experience here.